pchinjr/fcc-serverless-api/readme.md

   }
 }
 ```

-Change the environment variable in the Begin Console by navigating to "Environments", typing in your key and value, clicking add.
+Add the environment variable in the Begin Console by navigating to "Environments", typing in your key and value, and clicking `add`.
 Note that there are different areas for `staging` and `production`.

 ![Environment Variable Screenshot](screenshots/env_var_screenshot.png)